rayjon/nomo50/README.md

 - **1968**

-  Omnibus Crime Control and Safe Streets Act is passed brining large federal budgets for police-community relations programs to improve the public image of the police.
+  Omnibus Crime Control and Safe Streets Act is passed bringing greater federal budgets for police-community relations programs to improve the public image of the police.

 - **1970**

   Police unions form in major U.S. Cities in response to the professionalism movement of the 1950’s set forth by O. W. Wilson and an increasing awareness of police brutality.

-- **1972**

-  Knapp Commission exposes corruption in the NYPD involving frequent extortion attempts and vigilantism by police officers upon citizens.

 - **1980**